mei-friend/mei-friend.github.io/_docs/basic/getting-started.md

 - **mei-friend**: settings regarding mei-friend as a whole
 - **editor**: settings regarding the editor panel
-- **verovio**: settings regarding the music notation engraving library [verovio](https://www.verovio.org/index.xhtml){:target="_blank"} used here that translates the written out encoding into actual music notation
+- **Verovio**: settings regarding the music notation engraving library [Verovio](https://www.verovio.org/index.xhtml){:target="_blank"} used here that translates the written out encoding into actual music notation

 For details see [settings]({{ site.baseurl }}/docs/basic/settings):

-The notation menu bar lets you navigate the notation panel among other things.
+The notation control bar lets you navigate the notation panel among other things.

 {% include alert.html type="info" title="Schema" content="The small box 'schema' in Fig. 1 (in this case `ALL 4.0.1`) contains information regarding the type of music notation and the schema used in the file." %}